adkowalkowski/love-language-server/README.md

 ## Project Description & Technologies

-Love language Directory is an app that allows users to create an account, and then add their top 5 love languages.
+Love Language Directory is an app that allows users to create an account, and then add their top 5 love languages.
 Users can also search for other users and view their top 5 love languages.

 This app will include a backend database using PostgreSQL and Django and a frontend web application using React.js.